polymerdao/developer-hub/docs/learn/Features.md

 ## Ethereum Fork Protected
 Polymer Hub also ensures that the transactions in a given L2 block are mapped against a consistent L1 (Ethereum) view ensuring that both transactions will either succeed or fail together.
-This is incredibly important in the case of a re-org with non finalized transactions, making Polymer re-org resistant for all transactions.
+This is incredibly important in the case of a re-org with non finalized transactions, making Polymer is re-org resistant for all transactions.
 Polymer is the first protocol to offer this at subfinality levels (Block creation < 20 mins).